cogentcore/core/README.md

 * cursor on windows, x11 getting stuck with close popup..

 * linux: copy / paste puts in opposite order?

-* double click close dialog is only for tableview select action -- need a separate pathway for that.

 * label needs 2nd pass with actual size to re-layout (only for wordwrap) -- works but subsequent elements can't move up b/c they are allocated based on